Supplier shares fall as Apple's 5C iPhone stirs doubts

 "People were all expecting the 5C would be a low-cost model, but it doesn't look like it will be too competitive now," said Jackson Wong, Tanrich Securities vice president for equity sales in Hong Kong.
 "Everybody is now looking to the China Mobile announcement, which can happen anytime now."

-Markets have been speculating that Apple is on the verge of signing a distribution pact with China Mobile Ltd (0941.HK), the country's biggest wireless carrier with more than 740 million subscribers.
+Markets have been speculating that Apple is on the verge of signing a distribution pact with China Mobile Ltd, the country's biggest wireless carrier with more than 740 million subscribers.
 China Mobile shares fell just under 1 percent in Hong Kong and about 3 percent in New York.

 Brokerage Susquehanna Financial Group said that since the iPhone 5s' connectivity features were not upgraded, Broadcom could experience pricing pressure.
 Broadcom is widely believed to be providing connectivity solutions for the new iPhone.

-Among Japanese component makers, Taiyo Yuden Co Ltd (6976.T), Murata Manufacturing Co Ltd and Ibiden Co Ltd dropped between 1.6 and 3.3 percent.
+Among Japanese component makers, Taiyo Yuden Co Ltd, Murata Manufacturing Co Ltd and Ibiden Co Ltd dropped between 1.6 and 3.3 percent.

-Traders also said the cheaper model, which will go on sale on Friday and come in five colours - blue, green, pink, yellow and white - could crimp margins at suppliers.
+Traders also said the cheaper model, which will go on sale on Friday and come in five colors - blue, green, pink, yellow and white - could crimp margins at suppliers.

 "In terms of components, it's all a volume game with low margins.
 It's not a huge positive for component makers," a senior dealer at a foreign bank in Tokyo said.